-Mechanism of Action
+Mechanism Of Action

-Low doses of levonorgestrel are administered into the uterine cavity with the Mirena (levonorgestrel-releasing intrauterine system) intrauterine delivery system.
-Initially, levonorgestrel is released at a rate of approximately 20 mcg/day.
-This rate decreases progressively to half that value after 5 years.
-A stable serum concentration, without peaks and troughs, of levonorgestrel of 150–200 pg/mL occurs after the first few weeks following insertion of Mirena (levonorgestrel-releasing intrauterine system) .
-Levonorgestrel concentrations after long-term use of 12, 24, and 60 months were 180±66 pg/mL, 192±140 pg/mL, and 159±59 pg/mL, respectively.
+A stable serum concentration, without peaks and troughs, of LNG of 150–200 pg/mL occurs after the first few weeks following insertion of Mirena.
+LNG concentrations after long-term use of 12, 24, and 60 months were 180±66 pg/mL, 192±140 pg/mL, and 159±59 pg/mL, respectively.

-The apparent volume of distribution of levonorgestrel is reported to be approximately 1.8 L/kg.
+The apparent volume of distribution of LNG is reported to be approximately 1.8 L/kg.
 It is about 97.5 to 99% protein-bound, principally to sex hormone binding globulin (SHBG) and, to a lesser extent, serum albumin.

 No drug-drug interaction studies were conducted with Mirena [see DRUG INTERACTIONS].

-Clinical Trials on Intrauterine Contraception
+Clinical Trials On Contraception

-Mirena (levonorgestrel-releasing intrauterine system) has been studied for safety and efficacy in two large clinical trials in Finland and Sweden.
-In study sites having verifiable data and informed consent, 1,169 women 18 to 35 years of age at enrollment used Mirena (levonorgestrel-releasing intrauterine system) for up to 5 years, for a total of 45,000 women-months of exposure.
+Mirena has been studied for safety and efficacy in two large clinical trials in Finland and Sweden.
+In study sites having verifiable data and informed consent, 1,169 women 18 to 35 years of age at enrollment used Mirena for up to 5 years, for a total of 45,000 women-months of exposure.
 Subjects had previously been pregnant, had no history of ectopic pregnancy, had no history of pelvic inflammatory disease over the preceding 12 months, were predominantly Caucasian, and over 70% of the participants had previously used IUDs (intrauterine devices).
 The reported 12-month pregnancy rates were less than or equal to 0.2 per 100 women (0.2%) and the cumulative 5-year pregnancy rate was approximately 0.7 per 100 women (0.7%).

-Clinical Trial on Heavy Menstrual Bleeding
+Clinical Trial On Heavy Menstrual Bleeding

 Subjects with Successful Treatment

-1Nilsson CG, Haukkamaa M, Vierola H, Luukkainen T. Tissue Concentrations of Levonorgestrel in Women Using a Levonorgestrel-releasing IUD.
+2Nilsson CG, Haukkamaa M, Vierola H, Luukkainen T. Tissue concentrations of LNG in women using a LNG-releasing IUD.
 Clinical Endocrinol 1982;17:529-536.

-Last reviewed on RxList: 12/20/2010
+Last reviewed on RxList: 11/6/2015

 This monograph has been modified to include the generic and brand name in many instances.